ArseneNgenzi/housingprotector1/README.md

 ```
 $ npm run dev
 ```
-## This project has a Admin Dashboard built with React.js and MySQL database...
+## This project has a Admin Dashboard built with React.js and MySQL database and Node.js...
 To access it; run:

 ```
+# Download Admin Dashboard from here: https://github.com/ArseneNgenzi/housingprotector

 $ cd adminDashboard/frontend

 ```